sideralis/air/readme.txt

 ## Main ##
 = Power on
+= Configure as station + AP
 = Do we have connection information?
 				YES												NO (1)														NONE
-Configure as Station								Configure as Station												Configure as Station Connect to internet	+ led blue blinking				Scan wifi nearby + led BLUE blinking								Scan wifi nearby + led BLUE blinking Can connect?
-Configure as AP + led BLUE blinking (quicker?)
-Configure as AP + led BLUE blinking (quicker?)
+Connect to internet	+ led blue blinking				Scan wifi nearby + led BLUE blinking								Scan wifi nearby + led BLUE blinking Can connect?
 	YES					NO							Start TCP server + led BLUE blinking								Start TCP server + led BLUE blinking Start TCP server	Goto to (1)						Wait for user to connect to AP										Wait for user to connect to AP Display data + led									(3) Display all wifi user can connect to or none if none			Wifi available ?